suchipi/hex-engine/packages/website/docs/tic-tac-toe-example.md

     useChild(() =>
       Cell({
         /* ...snip... */
-        // Here is the new parameter we are adding
+        // Here is the new argument we are adding
         getContent: () => grid.get(rowIndex, columnIndex),
       })
     )